sassbreak/sassbreak.github.io/_posts/2015-02-08-watch-your-sass.md

 The `--watch` command literally tells Sass to watch your project for changes.
 It's what converts your Sass files into CSS and auto-compiles your Sass every time it changes.

-For example, this command tells Sass to watch and compile to a specific file – it's basically saying *"watch style.scss and compile to style.css"*:
+For example, this command tells Sass to watch and compile to a specific file – it's basically saying *"watch my project and compile from style.scss to style.css"*:

 {% highlight ruby %}
 sass --watch style.scss:style.css